Skip to content

 Add mono repo

 5. If you need to create many sub-repositories, use a .CSV file upload with the format to set the entire sub-repository structure in one action.
-This approach is more efficient than adding sub-repositories one at a time manually.

 Upload CSV file